Are support systems meeting geography students' needs?

 • Track volume and sentiment for student support and human geography over time, with drill-downs from provider to school, programme and module.

-• Compare like-for-like across CAH subjects and student demographics, segmenting by cohort or site to target interventions where they shift sentiment most.
+• Compare like-for-like across CAH subjects and student demographics, segmenting by cohort or site so you can target interventions where they are most likely to shift sentiment.

 • Export concise, anonymised summaries and tables that brief programme teams and professional services without additional analysis overhead.